-- Reviewing any reports received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified. - Remediation and management reporting of breaches identified by our audit program or confidential hotlines. - Annual review of our risk assessment process and audit programs to ensure they are relevant and up to date. - Our Group Sustainability Steering Committee oversees the ethical sourcing strategy and framework in strict accordance with our values and ethical framework. - Regular training and capacity building for team members, third party auditors and suppliers. - Engagement with stakeholders to maintain a proactive dialogue on our performance.
+- Review and investigate any complaints received from employees, the public, or law enforcement agencies to indicate that modern slavery practices have been identified. - Remediation and management reporting of breaches identified by our audit program or confidential hotlines. - Benchmark our risk assessment process and audit programs against the industry to ensure they are relevant and up to date. - Our Group Sustainability Steering Committee oversees the ethical sourcing strategy and framework in strict accordance with our values and ethical framework. - Regular training and capacity building for team members, third party auditors and suppliers. - Engagement with stakeholders to maintain a proactive dialogue on our performance.